-Andrew Stawasz is a Michigan Faculty Fellow at Michigan Law.
+Andrew Stawasz is a faculty fellow at the University of Michigan Law School.
 His teaching and research explore what values are reflected in the economic analyses that guide legal decision making, especially agency benefit-cost analyses.

 This research draws on Stawasz’s experiences as an adviser at the White House Office of Information and Regulatory Affairs during the Biden-Harris administration, as a legal fellow at the Institute for Policy Integrity at New York University School of Law, and as a research associate at economic consulting firm Data for Decisions LLC.
 His articles have appeared in journals including the University of Michigan Journal of Law Reform, Ecological Economics, PLoS ONE, Frontiers in Public Health, and Pediatric Infectious Disease Journal.
 He also has peer-review experience with the Journal of Benefit-Cost Analysis and Pediatric Infectious Disease Journal.